openwisp/openwisp-controller/docs/user/settings.rst

 |              |                                                                                                         |
 +--------------+---------------------------------------------------------------------------------------------------------+

+Available types for
-`Available types for Subject Division Rule <#device-subnet-division-rule>`_ objects.
+:doc:`Subject Division Rule <subnet-division-rules>` objects.

-For more information on how to write your own types, read `"Custom Subnet Division Rule Types" section of this documentation <#custom-subnet-division-rule-types>`_
+For more information on how to write your own types, please refer to:
+:ref:`custom_subnet_division_rule_types`.

 ``OPENWISP_CONTROLLER_API``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~